-Interested in becoming a candidate?For a brief overview of the MMS program and candidacy process, view the Men's Ministry Specialist brochure (PDF).
+Interested in becoming a candidate?For a brief overview of the MMS program, view the Men's Ministry Specialist brochure.

 MMS Testing RequirementsTwo sets of tests are required for MMS certification: History/Polity and Safe Sanctuaries/Sexual Ethics.
-Please do not submit exams until you have been assigned a coach.
+Do not submit exams until you have been assigned a coach.

 UM History and Polity